Michal Krištof

-Michal Krištof (born October 11, 1993) is a Slovak professional ice hockey center playing for Admiral Vladivostok of the Kontinental Hockey League (KHL).
+Michal Krištof (born October 11, 1993) is a Slovak professional ice hockey center playing for the SCL Tigers in Switzerland's National League (NL).

 Krištof made his Liiga debut with Vaasan Sport during the 2014–15 season, playing two games for the team.
 He also played in the Slovak Extraliga for HK Nitra and the Czech Extraliga with HC Kometa Brno.

 Playing career

 Early years

 About four years old, Michal Krištof first stepped on the ice when his parents took him to an ice rink near his home in Nitra in Slovakia.
 He later started playing and practicing together with his three-year older cousin.
 Kristof played minor hockey in the local club HK Nitra.

 Krištof's childhood idol was Steve Yzerman, "I do not really know why exactly him.
 I liked his playing style and took example of him".

 Junior

 As a 17-year-old, Krištof received a phone call from his agent about an opportunity to go to Vaasa, Finland where Sport's junior A team held a ten-day-long tryout camp during the summer.
 The young Slovak convinced the coaches and was added to the team's roster.
 During his first season in the junior's SM-liiga (2011–2012), Krištof scored 37 points over 42 games.
 During the 2012–2013 season, Krištof was among the top three points scorers for a long time but ended up in sixth place after being injured.